 There’s supposed to be increasing awareness of the signs and symptoms of depression in men, but what happens if we compare a man and a woman with identical symptoms?
-This is exactly the question a researcher from the University of Westminster, UK, set out to answer.
+This is exactly the question a researcher from the University of Westminster in the U.K. set out to answer.
 The results suggest that women are far more likely to be viewed as having significantly more distressing symptoms and more in need of help.

 We have to acknowledge that low moods are commonplace and the list of associated symptoms is quite lengthy.
-In most cases however low moods pass whereas the symptoms of major depression are deeper and last for longer.
-Basically, five of the most common warns signs are constant worrying, moodiness, inability to make decisions, low sex drive and a lack of self-confidence.
-Sometimes, but not always, thoughts of death or suicide might also be stated, as in ‘sometimes I think I’d be better off dead’ or ‘you have to wonder what’s the point of it all?’
+In most cases however, low moods pass whereas the symptoms of major depression are deeper and last longer.
+Five of the most common warning signs are constant worrying, moodiness, inability to make decisions, low sex drive and a lack of self-confidence.
+Sometimes, but not always, thoughts of death or suicide might also be stated, as in “sometimes I think I’d be better off dead” or "you have to wonder what’s the point of it all?”

-Major depression is actually the most widespread form of mental disorder.
-It has always been thought of as a condition that affects mostly women, but increasingly there is awareness that men may be affected just as badly but their symptoms may not be recognized so readily.
-There are a lot of potential reasons for this.
-For example, whereas women are more likely acknowledge emotional feelings and seek treatment men are more inclined to divert to activities such as work, or alcohol, or drugs or other forms of risky behavior.
+Major depression is the most widespread form of mental disorder.
+It has long been thought of as a condition that mostly affects women, but increasingly there is awareness that men may be affected as badly, albeit their symptoms may not be recognized so readily.
+There are several reasons for this.
+For example, whereas women are more likely to acknowledge emotional feelings and seek treatment, men are inclined to divert to activities such as work, alcohol, drugs or other forms of risky behavior.
 Men may not see depression for what it is, or if they do feel discomfort, may find difficulty expressing their feelings.
-There is also a stigma attached to depression and we can’t rule out the importance of upbringing and what it means to be a man.
+There is also a stigma attached to depression and we can’t rule out the importance of upbringing and what it means to “be a man.”

-There is also some evidence that the pattern of depression in men is somewhat different to women.
-For example, the onset of depression is often later in life, it often occurs in shorter bouts and generally the risk of recurrent depression is lower.
+There likewise is some evidence that the pattern of depression in men is somewhat different than women.
+For example, the onset of depression in men is often later in life, it often occurs in shorter bouts and, in general, the risk of recurrent depression is lower.
 The risk factors for men include work stress, relationship breakdown, fatherhood, unemployment, bereavement and genetic vulnerability.

-It’s easy to see that stereotypes about gender and depression still exist and these no doubt continue to affect attitudes as to whether professional help should be sought.
+Stereotypes about gender and depression still exist and these continue to affect attitudes as to whether professional help should be sought.